 The Maytag Bravos XL has some really cool settings–almost the perfect settings for washing cloth diapers–so if you don’t have a Maytag Bravos, hopefully you can find something similar on your HE top loader.

 Step 1: I dump all my diapers into my Bravos XL HE top loader.
 I usually have 1-1 1/2 hanging wetbags full.
 I set the dial to “Rinse/Drain, Spin“, set the spin speed to “Low“, and press Start.
 I’ve heard people recommend doing no spin, but I would prefer to get some of that yucky rinse water out before the actual washing takes place.

-Step 3: You can do your rinses one of two ways: You can either press the “Extra Rinse” button when you set your initial Allergen cycle.
-Or, if you’re having problems with your diapers rinsing fully (think ammonia stink) you can run a “Bulky” cycle as your rinse.
-The Bulky cycle adds just about as much water as a non HE machine.
-The increased amount of water aids in rinsing.
-Obviously, the first is ideal as it conserves more water, but if you’re having ammonia issues or need to strip your cloth diapers, the Bulky cycle will do the trick.
+Step 3: You can do your rinses one of two ways: You can 1) press the “Extra Rinse” button when you set your initial Allergen cycle, 2) Add an additional rinse drain spin after your allergen cycle with extra rinse is done.
 Make sure you set the spin to “Max Extract“.
 This will help your diapers to dry faster in the dryer.

 Step 4: Generally, I prefer to hang dry my covers so I separate the covers from the inserts, put the covers on my drying rack, and toss the inserts in the dryer.
 I set the dryer to “Timed Dry” for 1 hour 15 minutes and set to low (because I usually have some All in Ones in there).
 If you have no PUL in the dryer feel free to dry on medium.

-- Dry on Timed dry, low heat, 75 minutes
+- Hang Dry or Dry on Timed dry, low heat, 75 minutes

 Pretty easy when you look at it that way.